ImranR98/Landscape/README.md

 - A Fedora server with internet access.
     - The server is assumed to have a LUKS-encrypted drive (if this is not the case, skip the `frpc-preboot` step during setup).
     - While K8s infrastructure is distro-agnostic, the K8s install script itself runs on Fedora.
-Some pod securityContext options have also been written with SELinux in mind (default on Fedora).
+Some Pod `securityContext` options have also been written with SELinux in mind (default on Fedora).
 - A "main" node that will be the first control plane node for your K8s cluster.
-    - For now, this is also the "main storage" node that holds the `~/Main/` and `./state/` directories (in the future this could be a separate dedicated node).
+    - For now, this is also the "main storage" node that holds the directories needed by apps in the cluster (in the future this could be a separate dedicated node).
-    - The main storage directories are:
+    - The main storage directories you need are:
-        - `Main/` (typically but not necessarily in `~/Main`): All your personal files (media, notes, documents, everything).
+        1. `MAIN_PARENT_DIR` (usually just your home directory): All your personal files (media, notes, documents, everything).
             - Irreplaceable - only provide to containers that need it, and use the `subPath` option when possible to limit access.
-            - Ensure it has the directory structure expected by the apps that use it.
+            - Ensure it has the directory structure expected by the apps that use it (for example, the `Main` `Phone Sync Folder` subdirectories - see `mock-data/` for example).
             - This directory and any required subdirectories must already exist before you begin setup - they are not automatically created.
-        - `./state/` (always relative to this repo): Persistent storage/state for all apps (each apps can have a subdirectory here that is mounted with the `subPath` option).
+        2. `STATE_DIR` (`./state/` by default): Persistent storage/state for all apps (each apps can have a subdirectory here that is mounted with the `subPath` option).
             - Significance of the data varies on a per-apps basis - some apps store ephemeral state while others store more important long-term data.
     - Apps that need to access persistent storage can only run on the main storage node.
         - This is fine for most apps, but any apps that must run on other nodes should be able to access storage via an NFS share (which would have to be setup as needed).
-        - In the future it might make sense to use a dedicated storage node that serves everything via NFS
+        - In the future it might make sense to use a dedicated storage node that serves everything via NFS.
 - Any other nodes (optional) must be network-accessible.
 - A remote public-facing server reachable via SSH from your main node.
 - DNS rules already in place (point all required domains to the remote proxy).
 For a list of all required domains, run: `source helpers.sh; findDomainsInSetup`